paulzierep/DeepMicro/README.md

 Classification task has been skipped.
 ```

-__3. Suppose that we want to reduce the number of dimensions of our data to 20 from 200 using a *shallow autoencoder*.__ Note that `--save_rep` argument will save your representation under the `/results` folder.
+__3. Suppose that we want to reduce the number of dimensions of our data to 20 from 200 using a *shallow autoencoder*.__ Note that `--save_rep` argument will save your representation (the complete representation - not just the training) under the `/results` folder.
 ```
 ~$ python DM.py -r 1 --no_clf -cd UserDataExample.csv --ae -dm 20 --save_rep
 ```